wotbrew/relic/README.md

 - `[k expr]` bind result of expr to k
 - `[[& k] expr]` merge keys from the result of expr

-You can use the functions `rel/join-first` and `rel/join-coll` in expression position for sub-selects.
+You can use the special expressions `::rel/join-first` and `::rel/join-coll` in expression position for sub-selects.

 e.g